 - If you have questions about the Wright State Core or College requirements, you may also contact Ms. Lindsay Watson, Academic Advisor in the College of Liberal Arts.

 Advising in the Major English: Integrated Language Arts

-Once you are officially in the ILA program, your DARS report will first list your advisor and then list the English department chair.
+Once you are officially in the ILA program, your degree audit report will first list your advisor and then list the English department chair.
 At this time, you must see an ILA advisor for program specific forms and information.

 Students with Completed Undergraduate Degrees

 The graduate licensure program has many prerequisite courses that must be completed prior to admission to the graduate program.
 (These are undergraduate courses that may be taken for graduate credit if necessary for financial aid.)
 If you are a student with an undergraduate degree that is NOT English: Integrated Language Arts:

 - Contact one of the licensure advisors in the College of Education’s Office of Student Services (378 Allyn) to review your ED requirements.
 You will receive a checklist of courses you need to take in order to be eligible to apply for the graduate and licensure program in CEHS.

 - Contact the English department chair, Dr. Carol Loranger, for a transcript review.

 - Follow up with the undergraduate director of Integrated Language Arts, Dr. Sally Lamping, for advising throughout your prerequisite coursework, as she will be your primary advisor.